mixpanel/docs/Tracking/how-tos/effective-web.md

 # Prefer Server-Side For Important Events

-Prefer using our Javascript SDK for events that you can _only_ get on the client -- things like mouse hovers, clicks, scrolls, etc. Anything interaction that makes a call to your servers should be tracked on the server.

-We recommend tracking important events, like Signup or Purchase, from your [servers](doc:server) instead of via our Javascript SDK.
+We recommend tracking important events like Signup or Purchase, from your [servers](doc:server) instead of via our Javascript SDK.
 The source of truth for what constitutes a Signup or a Purchase is usually something on your backend server.
-If you track those events from your website, they're likely to diverge from the source of truth, which leads to loss of trust in the data.
+If you track those events from your website, they're likely to diverge from the source of truth, which can hurt data trust.

+We recommend using our Javascript SDK for events that you can _only_ get on the client -- things like mouse hovers, clicks, scrolls, etc. any interaction that goes to your servers should be tracked on the server.
+You can get nearly all client-side context (geolocation, browser etc.) in your server tracking as well; see our [effective server-side guide](doc:effective-server-side-tracking) for more details.